Jomon14/Twitter_Sentiment_Analysis.ipynb/README.md

 - **Feature Extraction**: Converts text into numerical representations using **TF-IDF Vectorization**.
 - **Sentiment Classification**: Uses a **Random Forest classifier** to categorize tweets as **positive, negative, or neutral**.
 - **Evaluation Metrics**: Calculates **accuracy score** to measure model performance.
-- **Data Visualization**: Includes word clouds and sentiment distributions
+- **Data Visualization**: Includes word clouds and sentiment distributions.

 ## 📂 Dataset
 The dataset used is **"Twitter Entity Sentiment Analysis"** from **Kaggle**, containing labeled tweets with sentiment annotations.